DimitriPapadopoulos/numcodecs/docs/contributing.rst

 **backwards-compatible API change**.
 For example, adding a new function, class or method is usually a backwards-compatible change.
-However, removing a function, class or method; removing an argument to a function or method; adding a required argument to a function or method; or changing the behavior of a function or method, are examples of **backwards-incompatible API changes**.
+However, removing a function, class or method; removing an argument to a function or method; adding a required argument to a function or method; or changing the behaviour of a function or method, are examples of **backwards-incompatible API changes**.

 If a release contains no changes to the public API (e.g., contains only bug fixes or other maintenance work), then the micro version number should be incremented (e.g.,